shead-custom-design/buildcat/docs/design.rst

 Server
     The server keeps track of your render jobs, dispatching them to workers as the workers become available.
-In Buildcat, the server is actually an instance of the widely used `Redis <https://redis.io>`_ open source key-value store.
+In Buildcat, the server is actually an instance of the widely used open source `Redis <https://redis.io>`_ key-value store.

 Workers
     Workers are the processes that carry out the actual work of rendering.
-    Idle workers request jobs from the server and turn them into commands to your CG tools, typically (but not necessarily) instructions to render an animation frame.
-Buildcat workers are instances of `RQ <http://python-rq.org>`_ workers that have been customized to handle rendering jobs.
+    Idle workers receive jobs from the server and execute commands with your DCC tools, typically (but not necessarily) instructions to render an image from an animation.
+Buildcat workers are actually instances of `RQ <https://python-rq.org>`_ workers executing Buildcat integrations written for rendering.

+Integrations
+    Integrations are the DCC-tool-specific code provided by Buildcat for rendering.
+Technically, integrations are Python functions that are called when a job is executed by a worker.
+You can easily use your own functions with Buildcat workers, written to work with your own tools for any purpose, not just rendering.

 Clients
     Clients submit jobs to the server to be rendered by workers.
-In Buildcat, the client is typically an integration with your DCC tool that uses `RQ <http://python-rq.org>`_ to communicate with the server.
-For example, the Buildcat `Houdini <https://sidefx.com>`_ integration is a special Houdini ROP that communicates with the server to submit a render or simulation job.
+Any Python code can use the `RQ <https://python-rq.org>`_ API to submit a job to the server, and Buildcat provides API to make job submissions even easier.
+    Buildcat also provides a command-line client that can be used to submit jobs using any of Buildcat's builtin integrations.
+Using the API or the command line tool, jobs can  be submitted from within your DCC tool using scripting.

 Shared Storage.
     Typically, a render job includes just the name of a scene file and a range